Lesson 14: Testing the App

 Students will be able to:

-- Print one copy of App User Testing - Activity Guide for each student
+- Print one copy of the activity guide for each student

 - If possible, have outside users available to test the teams’ apps prior to this testing day